-- Click on the change button near the owner information.
+- Click on the change button nearby the owner information.
 A new window will appear.

-- Now you can easily delete the file as you are owner of the file with full control permission.
+- Now you have full control of the file and you can easily delete the file as you are the owner of the file with full control permission.

 What is TrustedInstaller?

 It is part of the Windows resource protection (WRP) technology which is implemented by Microsoft to protect the core windows system files.
 This system provides protection for the .dll, .exe .ocx and .sys files.
 They can not be replaced, modified or deleted by any other user even by an administrator.
 Only Windows Module Installer service (TrustedInstaller.exe) can modify these protected files.
-But sometime some experts require to modify them they can do so with the above mentioned method.
+But sometimes some experts require to modify them they can do so with the above-mentioned method.

-Some people also report issues related to TrustedInstaller.exe process.
-Even some people consider it as a virus or malicious process.
-But actually it is a legitimate process.
-Some of the FAQ’s of the people we are answering below.
+Some people also report this issue related to TrustedInstaller.exe process.
+Even some people consider it as a virus or malicious process but actually it is a legitimate process of Windows.
+Here’s some FAQ:

-A: Actually it is normal while windows update is in process.
+A: Actually it is normal while Windows update is in process.
 So let it complete the process.
 But if you are seeing continuous consumption of high resources it can be a sign of malware infection.
-We recommend to scan you computer with a reputed antivirus.
+We recommend scanning your computer with a reputed antivirus.

 Q: Can I disable or remove it?

-A: Though you can do so, But we do not recommend as it is for your PC’s security.
-It can affect he windows updates, Installations and un-installations.
+A: Though you can do so, we do not recommend as it is for your PC’s security.
+It can affect the Windows updates, Installations and uninstallations.

 Q: Is TrustedInstaller a malware?

-A: Possibilities are less but we can deny it if you have not installed any antivirus then viruses can play with it.
-If you are unable to delete / modify system files it is normal.
-But if you are unable to delete/ modify you personal files then it could be an issue.
+A: No, it is not a virus, it is part of operating system files.
+Possibilities are less, but we can deny it if you have not installed any antivirus then viruses can play with it.
+If you are unable to delete/modify system files, it is normal.
+But if you are unable to delete/ modify your personal files then it could be an issue.

 Please post your experience or any question in the comment section.